wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

 like (and advanced users are encouraged to do so), new users may want some guidance on how to structure a basic command-based robot project.

+.. todo:: Link below to example after merge.

-A standard template for a command-based robot project is included in the WPILib examples repository (TODO: link).
+A standard template for a command-based robot project is included in the WPILib examples repository.
 This section will walk users through the structure of this template.

 The root package generally will contain four classes: